 - In the login form, select Log in with SSO.

 - The sign-in page for the ADFS server opens.

 - Log in with a user's AD credentials

-- You should be redirected back to FotoWeb, and you should be logged in.
+- You are redirected back to FotoWeb and you are logged in.